studiocardo/SF-Crime/README.md

 This is the repository for the notebook, which contains the source code and the plots (some of them).
 For best viewing experience, please:

-1. copy the url of this page
+1. copy the url of the notebook
 2. go to nbviewer.jupyter.org
 3. paste the URL in nbviewer.jupyter.org

-The notebook uses bokeh for all visual outputs (some of them are interactive), which can cause some problem for github.
+The notebook uses bokeh for all visual outputs (some of them are interactive), which can cause some problem for github (you have to reload the notebook).
 So pls use nbviewer.jupyter.org.